eslint/json/docs/rules/sort-keys.md

 ## Rule Details

-This rule warns when keys are not in the specified order.
+This rule enforces a consistent ordering of keys within JSON objects based on the specified sort order (alphabetical by default).
+It is based on ESLint's [`sort-keys`](https://eslint.org/docs/latest/rules/sort-keys) rule, adapted specifically for JSON documents.

 Examples of **incorrect** code for this rule: